 Pictet Overseas Inc. (the Company) was incorporated on December 7, 1993 under the laws of Canada and began operations on July 1, 1994.
-The Company is owned by Sopafin (Luxembourg) SA (the Parent), and is an affiliate of Banque Pictet & Cie S.A.
+The Company is owned by Sopafin (Luxembourg) SA (the Parent) and is an affiliate of Banque Pictet & Cie S.A.
 (BPSA).

-The Company is registered as a securities broker-dealer with the Securities and Exchange Commission (SEC) in 53 US states, territories, and districts and as an approved futures commission merchant (FCM) with the Commodity Futures Trading Commission (CFTC).
-The Company is a member of the Financial Industry Regulatory Authority (FINRA), the Securities Investor Protection Corporation (SIPC), and the National Futures Association (NFA).
+The Company is registered as a securities broker-dealer with the Securities and Exchange Commission (SEC) in 53 US states, territories and districts and as an approved futures commission merchant (FCM) with the Commodity Futures Trading Commission (CFTC).
+The Company is a member of the Financial Industry Regulatory Authority (FINRA), the Securities Investor Protection Corporation (SIPC) and the National Futures Association (NFA).
+On December 20, 2024, the Company discontinued its participation in FCM activities and applied for an Introducing Broker (IB) membership, which was approved by the NFA and the CFTC on January 21, 2025.

-The Company provides trade execution services for global equities, fixed income, equity options, foreign exchange, domestic and foreign listed derivative products, and foreign currency forward contracts.
+The Company provides trade execution services for global equities, fixed income, equity options, foreign exchange, domestic and foreign listed derivative products and foreign currency forward contracts.